 The term “solar panel efficiency” refers to how well a solar panel captures sunlight and converts it into useful electricity.
 In the same conditions, a high-efficiency solar panel will produce more electricity than a lower-efficiency panel of the same size.
 For this reason, a higher efficiency rating is generally preferable.

 The efficiency of your Trina Solar solar panels will vary depending on the specific model that you choose for your system.
 Across Trina Solar’s solar product line, panels have an efficiency rating of 15.2% to 17.8%.
-This puts the vast majority of Trina Solar panels fall into the “standard” efficiency range for solar, but a few of the panels on the lower end have an efficiency rating that puts them in the “economy” category.

 Performance (Temperature Coefficient)